-Proposed amendments to sub-section 2(1) -
+Proposed amendments to sub-section 2(1)

-- external Territories (if any) in respect of which a declaration under sub-section 4(1) is in force. - repeal the definition of "Commonwealth Minister" or "the Minister" in consequence of the proposed amendment of section 8. - amends the definition of "organism" to omit gender specific language by replacing the word "man" with the words "a human".
+insert a definition of "Australia" to include the external Territories (if any) in respect of which a declaration under sub-section 4(1) is in force.

+"the Minister" in consequence of the proposed amendment of section 8.

+in the entropy of the entropy of the control of the entropy of the amends the definition of "organism" to omit gender specific language by replacing the word "man" with the words "a human".

-Proposed new sub-section 2 (4A) is inserted to clarify that a recommendation, decision and approval of the Australian Agricultural Council (AAC) can be made in or out of a Council session, that all Council members must join in a unanimous recommendation or approval, and that an acting Council member fully displaces the member for whom he or she is acting while so acting.
+Proposed new sub-section 2(4A) is inserted to clarify that a recommendation, decision and approval of the Australian Agricultural Council (AAC) can be made in or out of a Council session, that all Council members must join in a unanimous recommendation or approval, and that an acting Council member fully displaces the member for whom he or she is acting while so acting.